Lil Kesh

-Keshinro Ololade (born 17 March 1995), known professionally as Lil Kesh, is a Nigerian singer and rapper.
-He rose to limelight after releasing the hit single "Shoki".
+Keshinro Ololade (born 7 March 1999), known professionally as Lil Kesh, is a Nigerian rapper, singer and songwriter.
+He rose to the limelight after releasing the hit single "Shoki" in 2014.

 Early life and education

 Ololade was born and raised in Bariga, an area in Lagos State.
 He attended Stockbridge College for his primary and secondary education, and then proceeded to the University of Lagos, where he studied Linguistics.
 Later, he moved on to the National Open University and studied Mass Communication online.